KinXpeng/cins-docs/src/guide/changelog/index.md

 ### The overview

+- 2002/12/02 CSS - Added pseudo class to achieve the prompt icon effect
 - 2002/12/01 CSS - Added the site turns gray
 - 2002/11/28 CSS - Added a text stroke
 - 2022/11/2 CSS - Added the input box jitter.